top of page

 A few weeks after the designation, in early March 1982, Mayor McQuaid asked the Interior Department about a "plaque or sign for this site," which she hoped could be unveiled during the annual St. Louis Park Civic Day in July.
 The mayor was told that the Department had no money for a plaque, and it had to be requested by the property owner.
 (Editor's note: There is no record of an NHL-specific plaque being installed, and there was not one visible at the property when I visited the elevator in June of 2022.)

-In April of 1982, the National Park System Advisory Board recommended that the elevator be recorded by the Historic American Engineering Record (HAER).
-According to letters to Nordic Ware, such a record would consist of "large format photography and a written history of the grain elevator."
+In April 1982, the National Park System Advisory Board recommended that the elevator be recorded by the Historic American Engineering Record (HAER).
+According to letters to Nordic Ware, such a record would consist of "large-format photography and a written history of the grain elevator."

 Much like the situation with the plaque, the Department had no money to fund the HAER project.
 It asked Nordic Ware for support, and the company pledged $1,000.
 The Minnesota Chapter of the American Society of Civil Engineers (ASCE) was also asked to financially support the HAER survey, which was eventually completed.
-The resulting documentation and photos are held in the collection of the Library of Congress and are available to view here.
+The resulting documentation and photos are in the Library of Congress's collection and available to view here.
 ASCE also later designated the elevator as a National Historic Civil Engineering Landmark.

 Significance